You might have heard the phrase; “You can’t out-exercise a poor diet.”

 While healthy eating makes up 80% of weight loss/healthy weight maintenance, it’s definitely not the only area that needs focus…

-On top of this, our diets are no longer rich in natural, fresh fruits & veggies, organic meats, and seafood.
+On top of this, our diets are no longer rich in natural, fresh fruits and vegetables, organic meats, and seafood.
 A staple diet often consists of processed pre-made meals and snacks filled with artificial ingredients and preservatives.

 To help counteract this problem, manufactures have fortified their food products with synthetic forms of iron, calcium, folic acid, iodine, thiamine, B12 and many other nutrients to prevent serious public health issues related to conditions arising from nutrient deficiencies.